auxfuse/Milestone1/README.md

 __Each of the above requirements have the associated strategy attached to them in the UXD report.__

-A priority Matrix was drafted from the culmination of scores decided upon from the following Opportunity/Problems Table.
+A priority Matrix was drafted from the culmination of scores decided upon from the following Opportunity/Problems Table:

 Opportunity/Problems | Importance | Viability/Feasibility
 --- | --- | ---